Well back hair is perhaps more common than you might think

 Further reading: Please read my dedicated removing back hair by yourself article with lots more information.

-You may also be interested in Guys with hairy backs.
+Was “How common is back hair” interesting?
+If so, you may be interested in – Guys with hairy backs.
 Do women find them sexy?